YOUTH DELEGATE PROGRAM

-Registration note: A Youth Delegate is a high school student, aged 13 through 18, who is engaged in a youth council/advisory board or other city civic activity.
+Note: A Youth Delegate is a high school student, aged 13 through 18, who is engaged in a youth council/advisory board or other civic activity.
 Please use these other registration categories if you are not a Youth Delegate: Students are students in higher education institutions attending the conference for academic purposes.
-Spouse/Guests are children under the age of 13, typically children of elected officials attending the conference.
+Spouse/Guests may include children under the age of 13, typically children of elected officials attending the conference.
 Neither Students nor Guests participate in Youth Delegate activities.

-Finally, if you’re as excited as we are about the upcoming Congressional City Conference, please help us spread the word to more youth councils in your area.
+Finally, if you’re as excited as we are about the upcoming Congressional City Conference, please help us spread the word to more youth councils in your area by sharing this page.

-Please check back frequently for updates and new details about the youth program at the conference!
+Please check back frequently for updates and new details!

 Program Manager, Justice Reform and Youth Engagement